 Maybe you enjoy weekend trails or journeys over mountainous terrain.
 Perhaps you have your eye on high-speed, fast-paced domination of cross-country trails.
 It could even be that your sights are set on bombing gnarly descents or conquering dirt jumps.
 For all these reasons, you’ll need a mountain bike.

 This is an important question to ask yourself.
 Are you riding close to home – and if so, what is the terrain like in your local area?
 If you’ll be restricted to a flatter area, you may be satisfied with less suspension and a narrower range of gears.
 If your hometown is mountainous, a rugged bike may be a necessity.

 If you’re bewildered by the huge number of options and prices out there, you aren’t alone.
 There are literally hundreds of bicycle brands producing every type of mountain bike you can think of.
-From the most basic beginner’s or kids’ bikes, to the weekend adventurer’s ‘dirt-road wanderer’ – up to the best mountain bike money can buy: a $10,000, full-carbon, downhill machine.
+From the most basic beginner’s or kids’ bikes, to the weekend adventurer’s ‘dirt-road wanderer’ – up to some of the best mountain bikes money can buy (including $10,000, full-carbon, downhill machines).

 If you’re approaching your first mountain bike purchase (or maybe your first in a long time), you probably aren’t looking to mortgage your house to pay for it.
 But that doesn’t mean you can’t afford a decent-quality machine with reliable components.

 The amount of money you can or want to pay for a bike may define the kind of riding you can do.
 The best examples of this are ‘full-suspension’ mountain bikes.